-It’s February, and in a few days, we’ll be welcoming the Year of the Earth Pig.
+It’s the middle of January, and in a week, we’ll be welcoming the Year of the Metal Rat.
 Lucky charms abound in shops and even on sidewalks.
 Feng shui experts have also shared tips on how to bring in good fortune this year.
 Aside from all these, make sure you also look your best as another page in the Chinese lunar calendar turns.
-Prep for the Year of the Earth Pig by checking out beautiful Chinese hairstyles you can wear as you watch fireworks light up the sky.
+Prep for the Year of the Metal Rat by checking out beautiful Chinese hairstyles you can wear as you watch fireworks light up the sky.

 Rock these Chinese hairstyles